sds-192-intro-fall22/MP1/README.md

 You will be evaluated on the extent to which your mini-project demonstrates fluency in the following course learning dimensions:

 * Understanding Datasets
- * 1 point - Demonstrates an ability to interpet data dictionaries
+ * 1 point - Demonstrates an ability to interpret data dictionaries
  * 1 point - Demonstrates an ability to recognize different types of variables
  * 1 point - Demonstrates an ability to detail the provenance of a dataset (how the data was produced) in writing
 * Visualization Aesthetics